 Test Prep Classes at Your High School

-Many high schools offer test prep classes that are taught by teachers on staff or by an outside company.
-Fees for these classes are often inexpensive.
-Your high school may also make an arrangement with a local community college to offer test prep.
+High schools often offer prep classes taught by teachers or by an outside company, or they arrange for a local community college to offer test prep.
+Fees are usually inexpensive.
 It's worth popping by your counselor's office to see what your local options are.

-A number of companies also offer classes.
-Courses range from one-day seminars to weekly classes over a three-month period.
-Your instructor will walk you through the entire test, giving tips and explanations.
-You will also take many practice tests that will help you uncover your strengths and weaknesses.
-The costs of these classes can be high, anywhere from hundreds to thousands of dollars.
-Course providers pride themselves on delivering results, so if you have the time and money, commercial test prep classes may be for you.
+A number of companies also offer prep classes.
+Courses range from one-day seminars to weekly classes held over several months.
+Your instructor will walk you through the entire test, provide test-taking strategies, explain test questions, and help you identify your strengths and weaknesses.
+These classes can cost anywhere from hundreds to thousands of dollars.

-Online test prep courses let you do the work at your own pace any time of day from the convenience of home.
-Of course, this requires discipline and good study habits.
-Qualified teachers teach the courses much like conventional classes with lectures, sample questions, overviews, and feedback.
-You will have the opportunity to take numerous practice tests and check your answers.
-The cost ranges from inexpensive to hundreds of dollars, depending on how much the instruction is personalized.
-They often include such extras as study guides and software that you can use after the course has ended.
-Many offer free online practice tests.
+Online test prep courses are much like regular classes with lectures, sample questions, overviews, and feedback.
+You will take numerous practice tests.
+Costs range from free to hundreds of dollars, depending on how much instruction is personalized.
+Courses often include study guides and software that you can use after the course has ended.

 Personal Coaches and Tutors

-A test prep course will not teach you the fundamental skills and knowledge that you should have acquired during your high school education.
-It can help you practice these skills, refresh your knowledge, and become more comfortable with the tests.
-The more familiar you are with the SAT and ACT, the more confident you will feel and the fewer nervous mistakes and oversights you'll make.
-It is up to you and your family to determine the best option for you.
+Test prep will not teach you the fundamental skills and knowledge that you should have acquired during high school.
+It can help you practice your skills, refresh your knowledge, and become more comfortable with the tests.
+Also, extensive prep is not likely to dramatically boost your scores, and may distract you from other priorities, such as your grades and extracurriculars.